Helen Kerwin

-Helen Kerwin (born October 10, 1947) is an American politician who was elected member of the Texas House of Representatives for the 58th district in 2024.
-A member of the Republican Party, she succeeded DeWayne Burns.
-Her daughter Brooke Rollins is currently serving as the United States Secretary of Agriculture.
-She introduced legislation to combat PFAS contamination in sewage sludge-based fertilizers.
+Helen Dean Kerwin (born October 10, 1947) is an American politician who has served as a member of the Texas House of Representatives for the 58th district since 2025.
+A member of the Republican Party, she defeated incumbent DeWayne Burns for the party's nomination in 2024.
+Her daughter, Brooke Rollins, is currently serving as the United States Secretary of Agriculture.